 Acetylcholine is a cholenergic neurotransmitter which gives the brain speed, youthfulness, and memory.
 It declines in Alzheimer’s disease.
 A number of pharmaceuticals have been designed that interfere with the enzyme which breaks down acetylcholine, which is known as acetylcholinesterase.
 This category of drugs is known as acetylcholinesterase inhibitors.

-Because it is an acetylcholine receptor agonist, nicotine is frequently used for its performance-enhancing effects on cognition, alertness and focus.
+Because it is an acetylcholine receptor agonist, nicotine is frequently used by many people for its performance-enhancing effects on cognition, alertness and focus.
 Nicotine mimics acetylcholine, and those who are addicted to nicotine use in any form are usually already acetylcholine deficient.
-Furthermore, smoking is intensely damaging to macro and micro vasculature and predisposes to Alzheimer’s disease.
+Furthermore, smoking is intensely damaging to macro and micro vasculature and it predisposes to Alzheimer’s disease.

-I recommend Brain Vitale to anyone who has some number and degree of the etiologic factors detailed in the long list above, particularly if one has associated neurotransmitter mutations such as the ones previously mentioned: BDNF, NTRK2, and DAOA.
+I recommend Brain Vitale to anyone who has some number and degree of the etiologic factors detailed in the long list above, particularly if one has associated neurotransmitter mutations such as the ones previously mentioned: BDNF, NTRK2, DAOA, and MTR.
 These are very common mutation events.